folsomcp/specpolFlow/docs-jb/GetStarted/Installation.md

 * [pandas](https://pandas.pydata.org/) can be used for data analysis, and structuring or organizing data, and can be [installed with pip or conda](https://pandas.pydata.org/docs/getting_started/install.html).
 There are several [optional extras](https://pandas.pydata.org/docs/getting_started/install.html#optional-dependencies) in pandas that depend on additional packages.
 To get all the optional extras you can use `pip install "pandas[all]"`.
 Some of our tutorials make use of fancy formatting for tables, so we recommend using at least `pip install "pandas[output-formatting]"`.
 (If you installed pandas through a large distribution like Anaconda, then you likely already have these optional features.)

-* [Astronify](https://astronify.readthedocs.io/) can be used for sonifying astronomical data, and can be [installed through pip](https://astronify.readthedocs.io/en/latest/astronify/install.html), or through [their GitHub](https://github.com/spacetelescope/astronify).
-We present an [experimental example](../Tutorials/9-LSDsonification_Tutorial.ipynb) of using Astronify.

 ### Packages for developers